DiHo78/PShellCollection/README.md

 # PShellCollection
 different PShell scripts for various purposes

-my own repo, so that I don't forget some interesting or funny stuff
+my own repo, so that I don't forget some interesting or funny stuff (ok, mostly interesting/useful)